top of page

 Hello, I'm Vicky...

-I'm a qualified person-centred counsellor and a registered member of The British Association for Counselling and Psychotherapy (BACP) and I currently offer telephone and online sessions.
-My training allows me to provide counselling that is safe and supportive, adhering to the BACP's ethical framework and guidelines.
+I’m a qualified person-centred counsellor and a registered member of the British Association for Counselling and Psychotherapy (BACP).
+I currently offer online and in-person sessions, creating a safe and supportive space that follows the BACP’s ethical framework. â€‹

 Join the mailing list